joerick/pyinstrument/README.md

 to your `settings.py`.
 Pyinstrument will profile every request and save the HTML output to the folder `profiles` in your working directory.

-## Profile Flask
+## Profile a web request in Flask

-A simple and basic setup to profile a Flask application is the following:
+A simple setup to profile a Flask application is the following:

 ```python
 from flask import Flask, g, make_response, request